MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 ## Goal

 COVID19 has been affected our lives for quite long period of time already.
 It is important to regularly monitor the situation to avoid unexpected situations and be ready for actions beforehand.

-This project builds the pipelines which updates the dashboard for monitoring COVID19 data.
+This project builds the pipeline which updates the dashboard for monitoring total cases of COVID19.
 The dashboard is daily updated so that it is easy to control the situation.
 The dashboard can be easily customized e.g. for the country, period of time, months, etc.

 ## Data source